1 Introduction

 This book was born out of lecture notes and materials that I created for courses at the University of Edinburgh, Uppsala University, Dalarna University, the Swedish University of Agricultural Sciences, and Karolinska Institutet.
 It can be used as a textbook, for self-study, or as a reference manual for R. No background in programming is assumed.

 This is not a book that has been written with the intention that you should read it back-to-back.
 Rather, it is intended to serve as a guide to what to do next as you explore R. Think of it as a conversation, where you and I discuss different topics related to data analysis and data wrangling.
 At times I’ll do the talking, introduce concepts and pose questions.
 At times you’ll do the talking, working with exercises and discovering all that R has to offer.
 The best way to learn R is to use R. You should strive for active learning, meaning that you should spend more time with R and less time stuck with your nose in a book.
 Together we will strive for an exploratory approach, where the text guides you to discoveries and the exercises challenge you to go further.
 This is how I’ve been teaching R since 2008, and I hope that it’s a way that you will find works well for you.
+The book contains more than 200 exercises.
+Apart from a number of open-ended questions about ethical issues, all exercises involve R code.
+These exercises all have worked solutions available on the book’s webpage, http://www.modernstatisticswithr.com.
+It is highly recommended that you actually work with all the exercises, as they are central to the approach to learning that this book seeks to support: using R to solve problems is a much better way to learn the language than to just read about how to use R to solve problems.
+Once you have finished an exercise (or attempted but failed to finish it) read the proposed solution; it may differ from what you came up with and will sometimes contain comments that you may find interesting.
+Treat the proposed solutions as a part of our conversation.
+As you work with the exercises and compare your solutions to those in the back of the book, you will gain more and more experience working with R and build your own library of examples of how problems can be solved.

-Some books on R focus entirely on data science - data wrangling and exploratory data analysis - ignoring the many great tools R has to offer for deeper data analyses.
+Some books on R focus entirely on data science – data wrangling and exploratory data analysis – ignoring the many great tools R has to offer for deeper data analyses.
 Others focus on predictive modelling or classical statistics but ignore data-handling, which is a vital part of modern statistical work.
 Many introductory books on statistical methods put too little focus on recent advances in computational statistics and advocate methods that have become obsolete.
 Far too few books contain discussions of ethical issues in statistical practice.
 This book aims to cover all of these topics and show you the state-of-the-art tools for all these tasks.
 It covers data science and (modern!) classical statistics as well as predictive modelling and machine learning, and deals with important topics that rarely appear in other introductory texts, such as simulation.
-It is written for R 4.0 or later and will teach you powerful add-on packages like data.table, dplyr, ggplot2, and caret.
+It is written for R 4.3 or later and will teach you powerful add-on packages like data.table, dplyr, ggplot2, and caret.

 The book is organised as follows:

 Chapter 4 covers exploratory data analysis using statistical graphics, as well as unsupervised learning techniques like principal components analysis and clustering.
-It also contains an introduction to R Markdown, a powerful markup language that can be used e.g. to create reports.
+It also contains an introduction to R Markdown, a powerful markup language that can be used, e.g., to create reports.

 Chapter 5 describes how to deal with messy data – including filtering, rearranging and merging datasets – and different data types.

-Chapter 6 deals with programming in R, and covers concepts such as iteration, conditional statements and functions.
+Chapter 6 deals with programming in R and covers concepts such as iteration, conditional statements and functions.

 Chapters 4-6 can be read in any order.

 Chapter 8 deals with various regression models, including linear, generalised linear and mixed models.
-Survival models and methods for analysing different kinds of censored data are also included, along with methods for creating matched samples.
+It also includes materials on multiple imputation of missing values, along with methods for creating matched samples.

-Chapter 9 covers predictive modelling, including regularised regression, machine learning techniques, and an introduction to forecasting using time series models.
+Chapter 11 covers predictive modelling, including regularised regression, machine learning techniques, and an introduction to forecasting using time series models.
 Much focus is given to cross-validation and ways to evaluate the performance of predictive models.

-Chapter 10 gives an overview of more advanced topics, including parallel computing, matrix computations, and integration with other programming languages.
+Chapter 12 gives an overview of more advanced topics, including parallel computing, matrix computations, and integration with other programming languages.

-Chapter 12 covers some mathematical aspects of methods used in Chapters 7-9.
+Chapter 14 covers some mathematical aspects of methods used in Chapters 7-11.

-The datasets that are used for the examples and exercises can be downloaded from
+The datasets that are used for the examples and exercises can be downloaded from:

 http://www.modernstatisticswithr.com/data.zip